dplassgit/d2lang/docs/overview.md

 }
 ```

-`break` and `continue` work the same as in Java, C, JavaScript, Python, elt.
+`break` and `continue` work the same as in Java, C, JavaScript, Python, etc.

 ### `print` and `println`

 `print` prints a number, string or boolean variable to stdout.
-Limited support
+There is limited
-for printing arrays.
-No support for printing records at this time.
+built-in support for printing arrays.
+There is no built-in support for printing
+records.

 `println variable` appends a newline to printing the object.